 - AAdvantage elite members earn one bonus AAdvantage mile per dollar spent at qualifying Hyatt properties.

 - Elite members of both programs will get the chance to take part in special status match-challenges.

 - American Airlines Concierge Key members—AA's special invitation-only elite status—receive complimentary top-tier Hyatt Globalist status.

-- Members can register for these promotions any time through September or October.
+- Members can register for these promotions any time through September 30, 2021.
 So, you can wait to register until it suits your travel schedule.

 Hyatt Status Challenge for American Airlines Elites

 American Airlines AAdvantage Platinum, Platinum Pro, and Executive Platinum elites can register to immediately get Explorist status for 90 days.
 Then, elites can complete a fast-track challenge to earn either Hyatt Explorist or Globalist status.

 - You must register for this challenge by September 30, 2021.

 - You will have 90 days after registration to complete the challenge.

 - Hyatt status earned via challenge will be valid through February 2023.